 What our SOC 2 Type 2 certification means for customers.

-Industry standards such as System and Organization Controls (SOC) for Service Organizations reports developed by the American Institute of Certified Public Accountants (AICPA), are designed to provide customers with peace of mind around how their vendors manage and process data.
-SOC 2 is an independent auditing procedure that provides assurance about the systems and processes that a service organization uses to process customer data and the confidentiality and privacy of the information being processed.
+Industry standards such as System and Organization Controls (SOC) for Service Organizations reports developed by the American Institute of Certified Public Accountants (AICPA) are designed to provide customers with peace of mind in terms of how their vendors manage and process data.
+SOC 2 is an independent auditing procedure that provides assurance about the systems and processes that a service organisation uses to process customer data and the confidentiality and privacy of the information being processed.
 Momentive recently achieved SOC 2 Type 2 certification, adding to our existing ISO 27001 certification.

-Achieving SOC 2 Type 2 certification is a significant effort and it demonstrates to our customers that we have an established process on securely managing data and running a world-class security program.
+Achieving SOC 2 Type 2 certification is a significant effort, and it demonstrates to our customers that we have an established process for securely managing data and running a world-class security programme.

 Our SOC 2 Type 2 certification applies to the SurveyMonkey and GetFeedback platforms.